The Intellectual Property Review: Greece

 - industrial designs; and

-- distinguishing elements such as company name, distinctive title, trade name and the external appearance or look and feel of a product, including its marks or other indicia (the 'product get-up'), which are mainly protected under unfair competition law.
+- distinguishing elements such as company name, distinctive title, trade name, and the external appearance or look and feel of a product, including its marks or other indicia (the 'product get-up'), which are mainly protected under unfair competition law.

 i Copyright and related rights

 In Greece, a work of authorship is protected by copyright upon its creation, without the need for a filing or other registration formality.
 Despite the lack of registration or filing requirements, the Hellenic Copyright Organisation (HCO) introduced a 'timestamp' digital service (available at www.timestamp.gr) in 2019, which enables authors to certify the date of creation of their work.
-The copyrighted work is recorded in an online platform operated by the HCO against payment of a symbolic monetary amount, which depends on the size of the file uploaded.
+The copyrighted work is recorded on an online platform operated by the HCO against payment of a symbolic monetary amount, which depends on the size of the file uploaded.

-Law 4679/2020 was recently enacted and transposed EU Directive 2015/24362 in Greek law.
+Law 4679/2020 was recently enacted and transposed Directive (EU) 2015/24362 in Greek law.
 It repealed the previously applicable Law 4072/2012 on trademark protection and introduced various changes, including:

 - the limitation of the scope of certain trademark rights for the purpose of safeguarding and enhancing competition;

 - new competences of civil courts, which are now also competent to assess the validity of a trademark (previously awarded to administrative courts);